 Ottawa, ON Canada, K1G 5L5

 It is an unfortunate reality of the present Internet that communications carried over it are neither secure nor verifiable.
-Please do not send personal information by email.
+Do not send personal information by email.

-If your concern is still not resolved to your complete satisfaction, please contact the Federal Privacy Commissioner.
+If your concern is still not resolved to your complete satisfaction, contact the Federal Privacy Commissioner.